Bucin Meaning In Bahasa

 [Cuan] = money.

-The fourth scene is taken from a movie called Sin (2019).
+The fourth example is taken from a movie called Sin (2019).
 Let's watch the clip below.

 Raga: Loe kenapa ngga tinggal sama nyokap loe aja sih?
 Ngga deket?
 (Why don't you live with your mother?
 You’re not close with her?)